ray-chew/pycsa/docs/source/quick_start.rst

 .. note::

-    The development of the CSAM codebase frontend is currently ongoing.
+    The development of the CSA codebase frontend is currently ongoing.
 The current design approach of the program structure aims to simplify debugging and diagnostics using an ``ipython`` environment.